18F/guides/content/ux-guide/research/do.md

 - Make sure calendar invites are clear, both to participants and to your team.
 For PII protection, it can sometimes make sense to use separate team-facing and participant-facing invites and set appointments to “private” visibility.
 [Google Suite instructions for how to do change privacy settings](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en).
 - Schedule a little more time than you think you’ll need — it can take a few minutes to get everyone on the line, or you may have to work through technical issues.
 An extra 15 minutes can keep it from feeling rushed.
 - Your calendar’s appointment feature may help you cut down on the email correspondence when scheduling sessions with multiple participants.
-Google calendar instructions on appointment slots](https://support.google.com/calendar/answer/190998?hl=en).
+[Google calendar instructions on appointment slots](https://support.google.com/calendar/answer/190998?hl=en).
 If you use this feature, note that you can’t set the appointments to be private beforehand; you’ll need to change the privacy after participants have signed up for a slot.
 - Confirm with participants that they’ll be able to use conferencing, video, or screen sharing tools and test the setup ahead of your session; create a backup plan if they can’t.
 - Consider including a “tech check” list of tasks directly in the meeting invite asking participants to:
     - Try connecting to the remote meeting